|

 Rates include:

-5 nights accommodations in guesthouses and inns with private bathrooms, all meals, 4.5 riding days
+5 (or 2) nights standard accommodations in guesthouses (2) and inns (3) with private bathrooms, all meals with wine for lunch and dinner, 2/ 2.5/ or 4.5 riding days

 |